CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ## 🧰 Development process

-Ahmed and Naima are currently using the following **development process** for writing the blog:
+Ahmed and Naima are using the following **development process** for writing their blog:

 > - writing the blog in a single file on a **single** computer
 > - saving multiple versions of the file on the same computer
-> - they take it in turns to the use the computer at different points in the day
+> - taking turns to use the computer during the day

 At the moment, the computer has a folder with the blog that looks like this: